henrivain/henrivain/README.md

 Even though most of my projects now use C#, sometimes it is just the best decision to go with something little more flexible and light.
 I started my programming career with Python and still use it when I don't need the same robustness of C#'s strong typing.

-### SQLite
+### SQL

+`SQLite` `PostgreSQL`

 Nearly every application needs databases.
 Multiple of my applications use SQLite as their database system.
+In latest project, [Lärpäke](https://github.com/henrivain/Larpake), I use Postgres as my database layer.
 With C# I almost always use Dapper ORM with my object mapping.

 <img src="https://github.com/user-attachments/assets/a5a7ac14-571e-4e10-9f9f-8f7fc8b2fd66" height="50" alt="dotnet logo">